Murgon Weir

+The weir also provides untreated raw water for the small settlement of Murgon.

 Recreation

 The weir is widely unknown to the public because of its unsigned location and small access tracks.
 Though when found, the weir has opportunities for canoeing, swimming, bushwalking and other water sports.

 Kingaroy-Kilkivan Rail Trail

-The former bridge crossing of the Kingaroy Branch Railway is located 170 meters from the weir wall.
+The former bridge crossing of the Kingaroy Branch Railway is located 170 m from the weir wall.
 The bridge was removed in early 2015, shortly after the demolition and removal of the railway track.
-The South Burnett Regional Council is working with Gympie Regional Council with the planning and construction of the Kingaroy-Kilkivan Rail trail between the large town of Kingaroy to Kilkivan via the rail corridor through Murgon.
-The trail is set to be completed in June 2016.
+The South Burnett Regional Council worked with Gympie Regional Council to plan and construct the Kingaroy-Kilkivan Rail trail between Kingaroy to Kilkivan via the rail corridor through Murgon.
+The trail was due to be completed in 2016.